amaysim-au/serverless-sumologic/examples/helloworld_log/README.md

 ## Environment variables

-Make sure you have set your environment variables properly or create a file `.env`. `.env.template` contains the environment variables that are used by the application.
+Make sure you have set your environment variables properly or create a file `.env`.
+The file `.env.template` contains the environment variables that are used by the application.

 ## Usage